ddbj/www/_ddbj/locus_tag-e.md

 below [ACCESSION](/ddbj/flat-file-e.html#Accession) and
 [VERSION](/ddbj/flat-file-e.html#Version) in the [flat file](/ddbj/flat-file-e.html).
 Registration of Genome Projects can be done at DDBJ, EBI or NCBI.
-A submitter can also register for a locus_tag prefix at the same time that they register their genome project.

 For genome sequence submissions, DDBJ provides [Mass Submission System (MSS)](/ddbj/mss-e.html).
 See also [Data Submission from Genome Project](/ddbj/genome-e.html).
-You can specify /locus_tag prefix for your genome data through [BioProject](/bioproject/index-e.html) submission.
+You can specify /locus_tag prefix for your genome data through [BioSample](/biosample/index-e.html) submission.

 Locus_tags are identifiers that are systematically applied to every